-Anthony Davis Injury Update: Lakers Star Returns To NBA Finals After Injury Feared To Be Achilles Tear
+Anthony Davis Injury Update: Lakers Star Returns To NBA Finals After Torn Achilles Scare

-Anthony Davis may have avoided the worst with his NBA Finals injury that many feared was a torn Achilles tendon.
+Anthony Davis may have avoided the worst with his NBA Finals injury that many feared was a torn Achilles tendon, and is back on the court to help his team in what could be a close-out game.

+The incident took place in the final minute of the first quarter, with the power forward appearing to land awkwardly after jumping for a rebound and limping before falling to the ground as he winced in pain.
+The Lakers medical staff attended to him immediately.

-The big man went down in Game 5 of the finals on Friday, clutching the back of his foot.
-The placement of the injury and the visible pain that Davis suffered led many to fear an Achilles injury, which could have potentially kept him out for more than a season, but Tim Reynolds reported that it may not have been so serious.
+The placement of the injury, the fact that there did not appear to be any obvious impact before he went down, and the visible pain that Davis suffered led many to fear an Achilles tear, which could have potentially kept him out for more than a season.
+Those fears evaporated quickly, and Tim Reynolds reported that it may not have been so serious.

-The Associated Press NBA reporter noted that the Lakers provided an update after Davis was evaluated saying that it appeared to be a much less serious injury, raising the possibility that he could return at full strength.
+The Associated Press reporter noted that the team provided an update after Davis was evaluated, saying that it appeared to be a much less serious ailment, raising the possibility that he could return at full strength.

 “The Lakers say Anthony Davis got kicked and aggravated a bruised heel,” he tweeted.
 “This conflicts with Twitter reports of a Achilles, ankle, knee, calf, concussion, toothache and subdural hematoma.”

-The injury was likely painful because Davis has been nursing a heel contusion that has had him listed on the injury report throughout the NBA playoffs, tweeted Mike Trudell of Spectrum SportsNet.
+The bruised heel was likely especially painful because Davis has been nursing a heel contusion that has had him listed on the injury report throughout the NBA playoffs, tweeted Mike Trudell of Spectrum SportsNet.

 Anthony Davis re-aggravated his right heel contusion that’s been on the injury report.
 Looked like he got kicked there.
 He is available to return.